JillianRiseman/Boston_MBTA/README.md

 3. Protected and Recreational Open Space (Conservation/Recreation)
 4. MBTA Rapid Transit (Infrastructure)

 Many of these zip files have multiple shapefiles in them, several of which may be useful.
-All the State-sourced Massachusetts data uses the Coordinate Reference System for the Massachusetts Mainand which is CRS EPSG:26986, so I set my CRS before opening any layers.
+All state-sourced Massachusetts data uses the Coordinate Reference System for the Massachusetts Mainand which is CRS EPSG:26986, so I set my CRS before opening any layers.
 For my projects, I used townssurvey_shp — TOWNSSURVEY_POLYM_GENCOAST.shp, ej2020 — EJ_2020_POLY.shp, openspace — OPENSPACE_POLY.shp, and mbta_rapid_transit — MBTA_NODE.shp.
 It's helpful to rename them now so they can be distinguished from the others that I don't use.
 I don't always remove extra layers in case they may be helpful later on.

 ![renaming layers](graphics/layer%20names.png)
 *Renaming Layers*